 We recognize interest and penalties related to unrecognized tax benefits as a component of income tax expense.
-For the years ended December 31, 2013, 2012 and 2011, we recognized \$0, \$(160,000) and \$(6,000), respectively, of interest expense (income) related to these tax positions which is reflected within income tax expense in the consolidated statements of operations.
-We and our subsidiaries file income tax returns in the U.S. federal jurisdiction, and various state and foreign jurisdictions.
-We are no longer subject to U.S. federal, state and local, or non-U.S. income tax examination by tax authorities for years prior to 2009.
+For the years ended December 31, 2014, 2013 and 2012, we recognized \$0, \$0 and \$(0.2) million, respectively, of interest expense (income) related to these tax positions which is reflected within income tax expense in the consolidated statements of operations.
+The Company files income tax returns in U.S. federal, state and local jurisdictions, and various non-U.S. jurisdictions, and is subject to audit by tax authorities in those jurisdictions.
+Tax years 2010 through 2013 remain open to examination by these tax jurisdictions, and earlier years remain open to examination in certain of these jurisdictions which have longer statutes of limitations.